|

 meaning "journey protection."

-German form of English Philip, meaning "lover of horses."
+German form of Latin Philippus, meaning "lover of horses."

-English and German name derived from the Greek name Philon,
+English and German name derived from Greek Philon,

 "people-bold."